SystemsApproach/private5g/software/overview.rst

 self-contained software packages that were originally designed to support developers working on individual components.
-These packages are straightforward to install and run, even in a VM on your laptop, so they also provide a way to get started:
+These packages are straightforward to install and run, even in a VM on your laptop, so they also provide an easy way to get started:

-* `Aether-in-a-Box (Aiab)
+* `Aether-in-a-Box (AiaB)
   <https://docs.aetherproject.org/master/developer/aiab.html>`__:
   Includes SD-Core and the online aspects of AMP (Service Orchestrator and the Monitoring Subsystem).
 AiaB can be configured